arjunguha/compsci220-scala/website/hw/clocks/index.md

 - Create a directory that will store your solution to this assignment (e.g., the `hw1` directory).

-- Using a text editor, create a file called `Clock.scala` in the assignment directory.
+- Using a text editor, create a file called `clocks.scala` in the assignment directory. *(Note: all lowercase letters.)*

-At the top of `Clock.scala`, add these two lines of code:
+At the top of `clocks.scala`, add these two lines of code:

 {% highlight scala %}
 import cmpsci220._